HoangNguyen1306/F26-ECSE395-hmn39/Weekly Project Log/Week1.md

 - **27th August 2026**: Written the needfinding email to the stakeholder (Ms. Tyler Petrie) regarding the problem statement: "I frequently forget to close the windows before leaving for work"
 - **28th August 2026**: Rendezvous as a group of 3 in Glennan 312 from 2:05 PM to 2:55 PM, deciding and writing our team's contract, each member's roles and responsibilities.
 Team meeting attendees: Ray Zhang, Minh Hoang Nguyen, Anas Albahri.

+** My contribution to Lab activities:
+- Refine the team contract among our group of 3
+- Agree on the time where we will have our weekly meeting (3:00 PM every Friday)
+- Built my GitHub repository and finished up the lab assignment.

 ### Stakeholder email screenshot - Sent on 2:37 PM, 28 August 2026
 <img width="2016" height="1252" alt="unnamed" src="https://github.com/user-attachments/assets/78ee734c-90d2-4afe-a1a0-c0cd083439cc" />
 **Note:** Yerassyl Shnazbayev left ECSE 395 Group in pursuit of an internship